-36. Penalties for practising the psychology profession, or using certain titles or performing certain acts, while not registered
+36. Penalties for practising any other profession to which this Act applies, or for performing certain acts, while unregistered, and penalties for holding person out to be registered

-- (1) Subject to subsections (3) and (4), any person, not registered as a clinical psychologist, a counselling psychologist, an educational psychologist, an intern-psychologist, a psychometrist, a psychotechnician, a psychological counsellor or as a psychology student, and who - - (a) practises any of such professions, whether or not purporting to be registered; or - (b) for gain performs any act - - (i) which has been prescribed by or in terms of this Act or any other law as an act which may only be performed by a person so registered; - (ii) especially pertaining to the practise of any such profession, - (c) pretends or by any means whatsoever holds himself or herself out to be a clinical psychologist, a counselling psychologist, an educational psychologist, an internpsychologist, a psychometrist, a psychotechnician, a psychological counsellor or a psychology student, whether or not purporting to be registered, or to be entitled to practise, as such; or - (d) uses the name of clinical psychologist, counselling psychologist, educational psychologist, intern-psychologist, psychometrist, psychotechnician, psychological counsellor or psychology student, or any name, title, description or symbol indicating, or calculated to lead persons to infer, that such person is the holder, or is entitled to be the holder, of any qualifications entitling such person to practise as such, or that he or she is registered or entitled to practise as such in terms of this Act, is guilty of an offence, and on conviction liable to the penalties specified in section 58(b).
+- (1) Subject to sections 33, 34 and 35, any person who is not registered as a biomedical engineer, clinical biochemist, clinical officer, genetic counsellor, medical assistant, medical biological scientist, medical physicist, medical scientist, ophthalmic assistant or rural medical aid, and who - - (a) practises any of such professions, whether or not purporting to be registered; or - (b) for gain performs any act - - (i) which has been prescribed by or in terms of this Act or any other law as an act which may only be performed by a person registered in terms of this Act to practise; - (ii) especially pertaining to the practising of, the profession concerned;

+- (c) pretends or by any means whatsoever holds himself or herself out to be so registered, or to be entitled to practise any such profession; or - (d) uses the name of biomedical engineer, clinical biochemist, clinical officer, genetic counsellor, medical assistant, medical biological scientist, medical physicist, medical scientist, ophthalmic assistant or rural medical aid, as the case may be, or any name, title, description or symbol indicating, or calculated to lead persons to infer, that he or she is the holder, or is entitled to be the holder, of any qualification entitling him or her to practise any such profession, or that he or she is registered or entitled to practise any such profession in terms of this Act, is guilty of an offence and on conviction liable to the penalties specified in section 61(b).